gbif/ssg-gb26/content/05_travel-accommodation/en.md

 ## Local transportation in Leiden

-Dutch public transport requires a so-called OV-chipkaart, a smart card that can be used for bus, tram, train and metro services.
+If you wish to use public transportation in Leiden, please note that Dutch public transport requires a so-called OV-chipkaart, a smart card that can be used for bus, tram, train and metro services.
 Since there is no specific OV-chipkaart for visitor, we recommend using either a single-use chipcard or an ‘anonymous OV-chipkaart’.
 The single-use chipcard has limited validity and can be used to travel on bus/tram/metro lines in a single city.
 If you want to travel by train, you can buy a different single-use chipcard that is valid on the train for your specified itinerary only.
 If you are staying in Holland for more than a few days and plan to travel by public transport more frequently, we recommend the anonymous OV-chipkaart as the best and most economic ticket for your trips since it can be used for all public means of transport in Holland.
 More information about getting an [ov chip kaart](https://www.holland.com/global/tourism/plan-your-holiday/getting-around-in-holland/public-transport/ov-chip-card-5.htm).

 ---